The German Immersion and Extension Program (GIEP) is a program of academic excellence.

 Academic research is unequivocal in validating the benefits of learning in an immersion environment over learning in a monolingual classroom.
 The program operates in a tight-knit family context and sees students exit with a world class education, intercultural skills, fluency in the language and real options for international study and employment.

-Please read the German Immersion and Extension Program Brochure (PDF, 2MB) and below information for more details about this Program of Excellence, and how to apply for Year 7 in 2022.
+Please read the German Immersion and Extension Program Brochure (PDF, 2MB) and below information for more details about this Program of Excellence and how to apply for Year 7.

 Structure of the German Immersion and Extension program